cultureamp/kaizen-design-system/packages/generator/README.md

 * Generate a folder structure that is consistent with other draft components
 * Generate a basic `sass` file

 Only generate code for the libraries you intend to write your component in.
-Adding support for another library in the future.
+Adding support for another library in the future is straightforward.

 ## Install
 Install Yeoman first: